grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

 | `profiles.grafana.com/<profile-type>.scheme` | The scheme to scrape the profile type from. | `http` |
 | `profiles.grafana.com/<profile-type>.path` | The path to scrape the profile type from. | default golang path |

-By default, the port will be discovered using named port `http2` or ending with `-metrics` or `-profiles`.
+By default, the port is discovered using named port `http2` or ending with `-metrics` or `-profiles`.
-If you don't have a named port, the scraping target will be dropped.
+If you don't have a named port, the scraping target is dropped.

 If you don't want to use the port name, then you can use the `profiles.grafana.com/<profile-type>.port` annotation to statically specify the port number.